flobee/public/shell/2FA/README.md

 ## Source/ License

-The scripts here are slightly modified and renamed.
+The scripts here are modified and renamed.

 Based on sources and documentation from:
 [https://www.cyberciti.biz/faq/use-oathtool-linux-command-line-for-2-step-verification-2fa/]